-Production planning in a small manufacture is a totally different process compared to solutions used in large factories with advanced technologies and sophisticated procedures.
-It requires a totally different approach and more flexible thinking.
+Production planning in small manufacturing is different from solutions used in large factories with advanced technologies and sophisticated procedures.
+It requires a different approach and more flexible thinking.

-1. ERP / MRP / MES and other manufacturing software for production scheduling and control.
+1. Different types of manufacturing scheduling software for production planning and control.

-In search for suitable software for your manufacturing company at some point you probably came across terms: ERP/ MRP / MES.
-The definitions tend to be cloudy and instead of helping you understand those terms clearly, just add to the confusion.
+In the search for a suitable software for your manufacturing company, at some point, you probably came across terms: ERP/ MRP / MES.
+Unfortunately, the definitions tend to be cloudy, and instead of helping you understand those terms clearly, add to the confusion.
 It makes the whole process even more complicated and discouraging.
 Here we will try to explain everything in simple words and shed some light on the differences between manufacturing software available on the market.

 What is ERP?

-An ERP for manufacturers is defined as an enterprise resource planning management system which is a configurable enterprise-wide software package that integrates isolated functional areas, typically production, planning, purchasing, transportation and distribution, but also sales, marketing, finance, accounting and human resources — into a single system with shared databases.
-Even the definition sounds complicated, which indicates that ERP implementation is not just a simple software project, but rather a change in the whole business processes to fit the new ERP system.
-It’s like managing simultaneous changes in different areas having the same resources available at additional costs, which might result in putting financial strain on the firm and thus substantially impact its performance.
+An ERP for manufacturers is defined as an enterprise resource planning management system, which is a configurable enterprise-wide software package that integrates isolated functional areas, typically production, planning, purchasing, transportation, and distribution, but also sales, marketing, finance, accounting, and human resources — into a single system with shared databases.
+However, even the definition sounds complicated, indicating that ERP implementation is not just a simple software project but a change in the whole business process to fit the new advanced system.
+It’s like managing simultaneous changes in different areas having the same resources available at additional costs, which might strain the firm financially and substantially impact its performance.

-ERP software comes equipped with modules for a range of business processes, including general modules and industry-specific ones.
-As a consequence ERP system might be a solution for a variety of tasks by integrating these different components.
+Advanced software comes equipped with modules for various business processes, including general modules and industry-specific ones.
+Consequently, an ERP system might be a solution for multiple tasks by integrating these different components.

 What is MRP?

 MRP stands for material requirements planning.
 It is a system for calculating the materials and components needed to manufacture a product.
-It consists of three primary steps: taking inventory of the materials and components available, identifying which additional ones are needed and then scheduling their production or purchase.
-The basic purpose is to ensure the highest rate of production in your manufacturing center.
-There is also a concept of lean time or to be more precise, lean times (the period from when an order is placed and the item delivered).
-Most companies use it to track and manage all of dependencies and to calculate the number of items needed by the dates specified in the master production schedule as well as to boost inventory profitability.
-MRP is one of the most widely used systems for harnessing computer power to automate manufacturing process, but using it requires from you exceptional diligence regarding entering data accurately and punctually.
-If the data is old or incorrect, material forecasts can become skewed, which could lead to having too many or too few raw materials available for efficient business practice.
+It consists of three primary steps: taking inventory of the materials and parts available, identifying which additional ones are required, and then scheduling their production or purchase.
+The primary purpose is to ensure the highest rate of production in your manufacturing centre.
+There is also a lean time concept, or to be more precise, lean times (the period from when an order is placed and the item delivered).
+Most companies use it to track and manage all dependencies, calculate the number of items needed by the dates specified in the master production schedule, and boost inventory profitability.
+MRP is one of the most widely used systems for harnessing computer power to automate the manufacturing process, but using it requires you exceptional diligence regarding entering data accurately and punctually.
+If the data is old or incorrect, material forecasts can become skewed, leading to having too many or too few raw materials available for efficient business practice.

 What is MES?

-MES – stands for Manufacturing Execution System and it usually includes extensions to MRP / ERP systems, and very rarely independent software, which extends to shop floor and helps employees learn about planned tasks, register operations, monitor progress and productivity, etc.
+MES – stands for Manufacturing Execution System.
+It usually includes extensions to MRP / ERP systems and very rarely independent software, which extends to the shop floor and helps employees learn about planned tasks, register operations, monitor progress, productivity, etc.

-ERP systems are considered the most complicated and complex from all manufacturing software solutions and in many cases they are only the basic platform to which are added different modules, from production registration to integrated and automated inventory module.
+ERP systems are considered the most complicated and complex of all manufacturing software solutions.
+In many cases, they are only the primary platform to which different modules are added, from production registration to integrated and automated inventory modules.
 There are many things the company has to do, so the system to work smoothly and implementation will be successful.
 All elements need to be integrated and organized.

-MRP is a simplified version, a kind of predecessor of ERP, with the main task of management of required materials – particularly what and when should be purchased considering variability in stock due to fluctuations in supply and demand through measurement of actual consumer demand and production needs.
-Although these too are very good, they aren’t designed to fulfill the needs of small manufacturing companies, which stride for flexibility and agility, and where undisturbed communication at shop floor level and registration of work are crucial.
+MRP is a simplified version, a kind of predecessor of ERP.
+The main task is managing required materials – particularly what and when should be purchased considering variability in stock due to fluctuations in supply and demand through measurement of actual consumer demand and production needs.
+Although these two are very good, they aren’t designed to fulfil small businesses’ needs, which stride for flexibility and agility.
+Undisturbed communication at shop floor level and registration of work are crucial.

-MES systems are to tell the truth, extensions of other systems, which allow to present production data and monitor progress.
+MES systems are extensions of other systems, allowing the present production data and monitoring progress.
 They can process and store all data or send it to integrated ERP / MRP systems.

-There is also a group of production management software created with intention to help small manufacturing companies or tailored to suit the needs of specific industries.
-We are talking here particularly about online tools (created mainly for small businesses) which offer completely different scaling possibilities and savings, and are implemented within one working day.
+There is also a group of production management software created to help small manufacturing companies or tailored to specific industries’ needs.
+We are particularly talking about online tools (designed mainly for small businesses), which offer entirely different scaling possibilities and savings and are implemented within one working day.

-Different types of small manufacturing software considering the most popular problems manufacturers encounter:
+Different types of manufacturing scheduling software considering the most popular problems manufacturers encounter:

-- your production is standardized / series so you can make a good use of automated planning or automated purchase
+- your production is standardized / series so that you can make good use of automated planning or automated purchase

-- to your ERP system you buy a MES module, to extend it to a production hall as you try to automate your warehouse and inventory as much as it is possible
+- to your ERP system, you buy an MES module to extend it to a production hall as you try to automate your warehouse and inventory as much as it is possible

 - it will be quite expensive